Christina Aguilera Releases Outrageously Sexy Music Videos

-Christina Aguilera, the 37 year old former The Voice host, is well known for her sex appeal, catchy songs, and steamy music videos.
-She has had quite a couple different transformations over the years in becoming a mother, losing a fair amount of weight, and making a huge career choice.
+Christina Aguilera, the 37-year-old former The Voice judge, is well known for her sex appeal, catchy songs, and steamy music videos.
+She has had a couple of different transformations over the years in becoming a mother, losing a fair amount of weight, and making a huge career choice.
 There are plenty of moments to obsess over with Christina.

-She has given fans hot hits such as her flirtatious music video “Come On Over” and her NFSW smash hit “Not Myself Tonight.”
-Xina knows how to ignite a flame, that is for certain.
+She has given fans hot hits such as her flirtatious music video, “Come On Over,” and her NFSW smash hit, “Not Myself Tonight.”
+Aguilera knows how to ignite a flame, that is for certain.
 She has taken her skills even further than many vocalists, releasing so many spicy clips.
 PopSugar has a nice round up of their choices for sexiest Christina Aguilera videos.

-Fans known that the singer has been on a fairly long hiatus.
-Aguilera recently came back in a hugely different way, taking, as Pitchfork put it, “tentative steps toward creative rebirth” with her new album, “Liberation.”
+Fans know that the singer has been on a fairly long hiatus.
+Aguilera recently came back in a hugely different way, taking, as Pitchfork put it, “tentative steps toward creative rebirth” with her new album, Liberation.
 This happens to be the first album released by Christina since 2012.
-The first video fans were given in May, to hype the album, was a very muted but pleasant look into the celebrity’s mindset.
-Quite a different speed than we are typically used to seeing from Aguilera.
+The first video fans were given in May, to hype the album, was a very muted, but pleasant look into the celebrity’s mindset.
+Quite a different speed than fans are typically used to seeing from Aguilera.

 “I feel like a brand new artist.”

-“Liberation,” as it is aptly named, came in at number six on the charts since its debut.
+Liberation, as it is aptly named, came in at No. 6 on the charts since its debut.
 She is certainly trying to reinvent herself and has stated as much to reporters when speaking about her comeback album.
 South China Morning Post cites the singer as expressing a disconnected feeling from her purpose.
-Her passion to finding her way back to herself is showcased in “Liberation.”
-Not planning on chasing a trend, Aguilera brings an album that is all about finding her footing again while progressively crafting down-tempo R&B with D.C. rapper GoldLink, pointing a finger at the patriarchy with Ty Dolla $ign and Kanye West.
-Christina appears to be inspiring fans with “Liberation,” and has taken to Twitter to share that recently.
+Her passion to finding her way back to herself is showcased in Liberation.

+Not planning to chase a trend, Aguilera created an album that is all about finding her footing again, while progressively crafting down-tempo R&B with D.C. rapper GoldLink, and pointing a finger at the patriarchy with Ty Dolla $ign and Kanye West.
+Christina appears to be inspiring fans with Liberation, and has taken to Twitter to share that recently.

 So in love with all your beautiful #Liberation creations.
 Inspiring you is what inspires me so thank you!! ???????????????? pic.twitter.com/QtgeS2UkkP